ksevindik/ksevindik.github.io/_posts/2009-08-24-proxying-tomcat-with-apache-http-server.md

+---
+layout: post
-# Proxying Tomcat with Apache HTTP Server
+title: Proxying Tomcat with Apache HTTP Server
+author: Kenan Sevindik
+---
 There is a bunch of step by step tutorials and good references about putting `Apache` in front of `Tomcat` around net.
 Nevertheless, I wrote this article, mainly for myself, in case I come up with same requirement in sometime later.